dgentry/mergeinator/README.md

 might lose some stuff you want.
 Merging stuff you might want manually first is error-prone and takes forever.

+It also seems to work when merging two similar iPhoto or iTunes libraries, although iPhoto needs a re-index afterwards.
+(Probably iTunes does too, I just haven't noticed.)

 ## Better than alternatives
 It's better for this purpose than the commercial de-dup utilities I've found because it works on higher-level units first, rather than, e.g., reporting that you have a dozen